Sign Up & Sign In

 Session model

-Section titled “Session model”After sign-in, Vygl issues a short-lived JWT access token (15 minutes) backed by a refresh token (7 days).
+Section titled “Session model”After sign-in, Vygl issues a JWT access token (30 minutes) backed by a refresh token (7 days).
 The browser refreshes transparently in the background; there’s no manual token handling for end users.
+Tokens are stateless JWTs — sign-out happens client-side by discarding them.

 Organizations